Pratham007000/Intermapping-Physiological-Signals/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)

 ## 📖 Overview
 This project explores the **interrelationships between physiological signals**, leveraging Deep Learning to map and synthesize signals across different modalities.
-The core innovation is the ability to estimate complex hemodynamic parameters (like PPG, SCG, and Blood Pressure) using only a standard ECG input.
+The core innovation is the ability to estimate complex hemodynamic parameters (like ECG, SCG, and Blood Pressure) using only a standard PPG input.

 The system features a complete **Edge AI pipeline**, allowing optimized models to run on resource-constrained microcontrollers (Arduino Nano 33 BLE Sense and Raspberry Pi Pico) for real-time, wearable monitoring.